pierresamaha1998/pierresamaha1998.github.io/about.md

 ## Developing my data scientist assistant, Clara AI

-Introducing Clara AI, my AI data scientist assistant designed to help me save time by generating machine learning code in real-time with a guided, step-by-step tool.

-I have meticulously crafted each step in machine learning pipeline, and, I can ask Clara to generate code using a large language model (LLM).
+CLARA AI is a personal project I built for myself to help me build machine learning code for any task.
+I have meticulously created each step of the machine learning pipeline so that I can generate code easily thanks to a step-by-step guided tool with all the information in a single interface.
+I can ask CLARA AI any other question with the built-in chat using LLM generative AI and then add the answer to the code.

 ![Gif](/assets/img/blog/claraai.gif){:.lead width="1500" height="600"}